The Connecticut Healthy Living Collective

 The Connecticut Department of Public Health is a key partner on the Live Well program in Connecticut and has collaborated on the CT Healthy Living website.
 The DPH Diabetes Prevention and Control Program works with partners to increase diabetes awareness to the residents of Connecticut and to provide diabetes information to health care professionals.
 The mission of the DPH is to protect and improve the health and safety of the people of Connecticut by assuring the conditions in which people can be healthy, preventing disease, injury, and disability, and promoting the equal enjoyment of the highest attainable standard of health, which is a human right and a priority of the state.
 DPH holds the license to administer the Stanford University Diabetes Self-Management Program (Live Well with Diabetes).

-The Connecticut State Department on Aging is also a key partner on the Live Well program in Connecticut.
+The Connecticut State Department of Aging and Disability is also a key partner on the Live Well program in Connecticut.
 The SDA was established in 2013 to ensure that Connecticut’s elders have access to the supportive services necessary to live with dignity, security, and independence.
 The SDA is responsible for planning, developing, and administering a comprehensive and integrated service delivery system for older persons in Connecticut.
 SDA holds the license to administer the Stanford University Chronic Disease Self-Management Program (Live Well).

 Connecticut Area Agencies on Aging

 Connecticut’s five Area Agencies on Aging provide direct service to seniors, including Disease Prevention and Health Promotion Services.
 They administer Live Well programs throughout Connecticut.

 Qualidigm’s mission is to advance the quality, safety and cost-effectiveness of health care.
 As a health care consulting and research firm, they apply state-of-the-art techniques in measurement, analysis and process improvement to achieve the best value for each of their clients.
 Qualidigm has been a collaborator on the CT Healthy Living website.